1m5/proposals-integrations/Proposal-Integration-BISQ.md

 Development would require the ability to expose 1M5 as a proxy to Bisq, testing the integration, then documenting it.
 In addition, a 1M5 Operator/Admin Role would be added to monitor and report on 1M5 effectiveness fixing any bugs that come up while providing an expected level of support.

 1M5 is open source under the Unlicense 'license' and free to use.
-Long-term it is desired to be managed and developed similarly to Bisq's DAO as a Decentralized Autonomous Mission.

-1M5 currently can access the Tor and I2P networks.
-Ensuring Tor blocks get routed through I2P until a node with 1M5 that has access to Tor can complete the request needs a little extra work and testing.
+1M5 currently can access the Tor and I2P networks and use Bluetooth.
 Additional networks will be integrated in the future.

-* Integration via Proxy: 520 hours @ 1M Satoshis/hr (~$39k USD 1/2020)
-    * Development: ~320 hours
-    * Testing: ~160 hours
-    * Documentation: ~40 hours
-* 1M5 Operator/Admin Role: 25 hours/month @ 1M Satoshis/hr (~$1875 USD/month)
-    * Keep 1M5 online and functioning normally: ~5 hrs/month
-    * Keep 1M5 up to date with latest versions: ~5 hrs/month
-    * Tune 1M5 for optimal performance based on feedback & local peer monitoring: ~5 hrs/month
-    * Fix bugs in a timely manner: ~5 hrs/month
-    * Be available for support issues: ~5 hrs/month
-    * Report on any incidents
+This proposal will only seek to determine how best to integrate 1M5 resulting in a concrete integration project proposal with work breakdown and milestones.

+Evaluation + Design + Roadmap + Project Plan: ~80 hours = 80M Satoshis

 ## Notes
 The best timing for this integration is unknown especially considering budgeting issues, although DEXs are beginning to get attention.